dwave-examples/kibble-zurek/README.md

 ## <a name="ZNE"></a> Zero-Noise Extrapolation

 Another feature showcased in this demo is the result achieved in Quantum Error Mitigation.
-In this paper, we demonstrate a practical implementation of zero-noise extrapolation as a method of quantum error mitigation specifically used for quantum annealing.
+In [this paper](https://arxiv.org/abs/2311.01306), we demonstrate a practical implementation of zero-noise extrapolation as a method of quantum error mitigation specifically used for quantum annealing.

-For various coupling strengths at the same annealing time, we used a fitting function—quadratic for the Advantage solver and a multi-polynomial for the MockDwaveSampler—to calculate the theoretical zero-noise point.
+For various coupling strengths at the same annealing time, we used a fitting function—quadratic for the Advantage solver and a multi-polynomial for the MockDwaveSampler to calculate the theoretical zero-noise point.
 As the experiment runs for a longer time, we expect this zero-noise point to follow the same trend as the other data points.

 <img src='assets/ZNE_fig2.png' alt='Experimental results' width='400'/>